Submit a Complaint

-Here are some things you could do before contacting LSC:
+Here are some things to do before contacting LSC:

 - Try contacting the grantee about the problem.
-You could call or write to the person involved or another person at the grantee.
+You can call or write to the staff person involved or to the management at the grantee.

 What Will LSC Do with a Complaint?

-- If we cannot something about your situation, then we will close the complaint and let you know in writing.
-We usually do that within a few weeks after we receive your complaint.
+- If we cannot take action on your complaint, we will close the complaint and let you know in writing.

 - We will contact you if we need more information.